Buyers Information Guide – Bay Islands

 Q- What are closing costs for a real estate transaction on the island?

 A- This expense is normally the expense of the Buyer, the Seller paying real estate commission/fees, (the fees taxable at a rate up to 15%), and a 4% capital gains tax.
-If the transfer of property comes in the form of a ‘Change of Administrators’ of a corporation the cost is normally between $2,000.00 & $5,000.00 U.S. depending upon the attorney and efforts on their part.
-If there is no corporation transfer involved costs are about 5.7 to 6 % of the purchase price.
+If the transfer of property comes in the form of a ‘Change of Administrators’ of a corporation the cost is normally much less, depending upon the attorney and efforts on their part.
+If there is not a corporation transfer involved, costs are about 5.7 to 6 % of the purchase price.

 A- There are several internet providers on the island.
-The newest versions are USB ‘sticks’ that you can plug into your laptop or computer.
-Speeds run from a low of about 100 KBPS to 2 GB+.
-VOIP phones with U.S. numbers are widely used on the island with providers like Packet * and Ooma, where calls are not individually charged but are a monthly fee running from less than $60 to $70/year.
+The newest version is fiber optic.
+The same company provides television.
+Speeds run about 5 GB but higher speeds are available at mor cost.
+VOIP phones with U.S. numbers are widely used on the island with providers like 8 x 8, MagicJack and Ooma, where calls are not individually charged but are a monthly fee running from a low of $60 to $120.00 U.S. annually.
 Overall calling to the U.S. or Canada bills are less than what most people pay utilizing their regular carriers in North America.

 Q- Can I get Health Insurance there?

 A- Yes there are providers here.
-My personal favorite is ‘BMI’ who covers Ex-Pats who live off-shore six months + one day out of the U.S. The coverage works in either country.
+Although there are several options.
+‘BMI’ covers Ex-Pats who live off-shore six months + one day out of the U.S. The coverage works in either country.
+Those who visit and are eligible for U.S. Medicare may wish to research the “Passport” program that may provide coverage for you while in Honduras.
+You can read about it here.

 Did not find the answer to your questions?
 Drop us an email – firstname.lastname@example.org